School Expeditions

 Students will:

-• actively engage with global issues and use teamwork to discuss solutions and improvements
+** actively engage with global issues and use teamwork to discuss potential solutions and improvements to and for these challenges

-• make a practical difference to the lives of marginalised children and families
+** play a supporting role in making a practical and functional difference in the lives of marginalised children and families in Moshi

-• experience another culture, and learn from collaborating with local people
+** experience another culture and learn interpersonal skills from collaborating with local people and engaging with different socio-cultural perspectives.

 Frequently Asked Questions